Oakland Interfaith Gospel Choir

 The Oakland Interfaith Gospel Choir (OIGC) is located in Oakland, California, US.

 It was founded in 1986 as an outgrowth of a gospel music workshop, and became an independent organization in 1991.
 The choir has since toured globally, produced multiple CDs and appeared in films and on television.
 The choir's repertoire is diverse, and OIGC has collaborated with a variety of pop artists from different genres, including gospel, jazz, and hip-hop.

 Founded in 1986, the Oakland Interfaith Gospel Choir was born out of a gospel music workshop led by Terrance Kelly at Living Jazz’s Jazz Camp West.
 It became an independent nonprofit organization in 1991.
 Since then, the Choir’s harmonies and gospel repertoire have led to performances with a variety of groups, such as Joshua Nelson, the Prince of Kosher Gospel; the Five Blind Boys of Alabama; and the Duke Ellington Orchestra.
 The Choir also appears on albums by Linda Ronstadt, MC Hammer, Tramaine Hawkins, and others.

-In addition, OIGC supports a youth choir.
-Started in 1997, they perform at a wide variety of local and other events.
+OIGC supports a youth gospel choir: Started in 1997, they perform at a wide variety of local and other events.
 The choir provides musical, educational, and social opportunities for Bay Area youth, as well as the chance for mentoring and scholarships.

-The latest arm of the OIGC family is the Community Choir, which was established in 2013.
-In less than two years, this choir has grown to over 70 members.
-A non-auditioned choir, OICC meets once a month and performs several times throughout the year, including their summer gospel concert.
+The Community Choir was established in 2013.
+In less than two years, this choir grew to over 70 members, and peaked 200 singers in 2019.
+A non-auditioned choir, OICC meets once a month and performs several times throughout the year, including their own summer gospel concert.

+In 2022, OIGC acquired the Oakland Youth Chorus.
+The acquisition added artistic director La Nell Martin to the team, expanding youth offerings and bringing the organization to a total of 8 ensembles.